arty-F/UniWebGlClipboard/README.md

 # UniWebGlClipboard

-Library for sending text to browser clipboard.
+Library for working with clipboard from Unity Webgl build.

 # Install from git URL